The Rocks Pub Crawl Map: Best Pubs & Bars Guide Sydney

 The Australian Heritage Hotel: A Celebration of Aussie Brews

-The Australian Heritage Hotel, another contender for the title of “oldest pub in The Rocks,” has a fascinating history.
-Established in 1824 on George Street near the Museum of Contemporary Art, it was relocated to its current Cumberland Street address after the 1900 bubonic plague outbreak.
-This relocation contributes to the ongoing debate about the “oldest pub” title.
+The Australian Heritage Hotel has been around since 1824 when it first opened on George Street near the Museum of Contemporary Art.
+It moved to its current Cumberland Street address after the 1900 bubonic plague outbreak, which is why the “oldest pub” debate continues.

-Tip: For an authentic Aussie culinary experience, try the crocodile spring rolls or the iconic Coat of Arms pizza, featuring kangaroo and emu.
+Tip: For an authentic Aussie food experience, try the crocodile spring rolls or the iconic Coat of Arms pizza, featuring kangaroo and emu.

 Experience another classic Aussie tradition – the Friday night pub meat raffle!
 It’s a fun and social way to support the local community and maybe even take home a prize.
 Tickets on sale from 5:30pm.

-The Edwardian style architecture is in perfect condition, and the pub has kept most of its original design and fittings.
-Weekends are very popular, especially the outdoor seats that provide front-row views of the Harbour Bridge.
-If you fancy a really big night, you can book a room here.
+The Edwardian architecture is in excellent condition, with most of the original design and fittings intact.
+Weekends are busy, especially the outdoor seats with front-row Harbour Bridge views.
+You can book a room here if you’re planning a big night.

 Where: 100 Cumberland St, The Rocks